-The trade in counterfeit merchandise globally is getting worse, and US retailers are being hit the hardest, according to a new report from the Organization for Economic Cooperation and Development and the European Union’s Intellectual Property Office, “Trade in Counterfeit and Pirated Goods: Mapping the Economic Impact.”
+The trade in counterfeit merchandise globally is getting worse, and US retailers are being hit the hardest, according to a 2017 report from the Organization for Economic Cooperation and Development and the European Union’s Intellectual Property Office, “Trade in Counterfeit and Pirated Goods: Mapping the Economic Impact.”

 Imported pirated and counterfeit merchandise now accounts for 2.5 percent of global imports, up from 1.9 percent in 2008.
 US intellectual property rights holders suffer the most infringements—20 percent of the total, followed by Italian and French brands, at 15 percent and 12 percent, respectively.

 Footwear has the most knock-offs, and most fake goods originate in middle income or emerging countries, with China the top producer.
 The report, released in April 2017, puts the value of imported counterfeit goods worldwide at $461 billion in 2013.

 Catch up to the future of credit card fraud with our FREE Special Report, Credit Card Fraud Detection and Prevention: Lessons on Credit Card Skimming, e-Commerce Scams, and Theft Investigations.

 A counterfeiting operation no longer elicits the image of a few thieves in some small back room making cheap, obvious knock-offs.
 Such operations do exist, but so do sophisticated ones that look and act like any production facility—except that the sale of their goods directly siphons money away from legitimate brands.
 So what measures can a global company take to successfully fight back against this sophisticated enemy?